Capture the Moment!

 The G Master series is Sony’s professional range of lenses, so buying all that glass certainly wasn’t cheap, and I needed a bank loan to do it!
 However, as my very first boss once said to me, you can’t do your job without the tools of the trade.
 I needed fast lenses at every possible focal length that were light enough for handheld shooting—and that’s what I got!

-After taking photographic trips to Arviat, Antarctica, Ol Jogi, Chobe and Lake Kerkini, I’m very happy with my cameras and lenses.
-The Sony ⍺1s are great cameras that don’t know the meaning of the word ‘trade-off’ (with a couple of minor quibbles)—although if you don’t have the budget or prefer Nikon or Canon, feel free to read my guide to the best cameras for wildlife photography.
+After taking photographic trips to Arviat, Antarctica, Ol Jogi, Chobe and Lake Kerkini, I was very happy with my cameras and lenses.
+The Sony ⍺1 is a great camera that doesn’t know the meaning of the word ‘trade-off’ (with a couple of minor quibbles)—although if you don’t have the budget or prefer Nikon or Canon, feel free to read my guide to the best cameras for wildlife photography!

-My Sony lenses have also allowed me to take super-sharp handheld shots in every possible environment, from the frozen tundra of Hudson Bay to the heat of Botswana in the dry season.
+My Sony lenses allowed me to take super-sharp shots in every possible environment, from the frozen tundra of Hudson Bay to the heat of Botswana in the dry season.
+They were all light enough for handheld shooting and offered image stabilisation (except for the wide-angles) and a wide maximum aperture of f/2.8 or f/4.
+The 400mm and 600mm also had focus limiters to improve AF acquisition and three different IS modes.

 What Type of Lens Should You Buy?